syrianarchive/sudanesearchive-investigations/investigations/el-obeid.md

 ![](/assets/investigations/Obeid-image28.png)

-*Left: the chimney atop the building from the video, right: the chimney seen on Google Maps.*
+*First image: the chimney atop the building from the video, second image: the chimney seen on Google Maps.*

 Protesters then moved north then north west from the red circle to the black one, according to the footage and Google Maps.